 - A record of all hearings shall be made by the conduct board by digital tape recording or by another method determined by the board, which will be destroyed along with hearing notes following the appeal process.

 - The chair shall summarize the complaint and inform the student who is the subject of the complaint of the specific nature of the complaint or alleged infraction.

-- The student who is the subject of the complaint may ask the judicial board chair to direct certain questions to a witness.
-Only the judicial board may question a witness.
+- Participants of the hearing may ask the conduct board chair to direct questions to a witness on their behalf.

-- Formal rules of evidence or procedure shall not apply to hearings of the judicial board.
+- Formal rules of evidence or procedure shall not apply to hearings of the conduct board.
 The board may consider any testimony or evidence it deems helpful or relevant.
 The board's decisions are based on information brought before it at the hearing or in written statements that have been submitted to the board regarding the case.

 - Post-Hearing Actions and Appeals

-- Appeals may be made only on the grounds of gross error in procedure, violation of the student's rights, new evidence, or extreme bias on the part of the judicial board.
+- Appeals may be made only on the grounds of gross error in procedure, violation of the student's rights, new evidence, or extreme bias on the part of the conduct board.
 Appeals may not be filed solely based on disagreeing with the board's decision.

-SGA & the Judicial Board
+SGA & the Conduct Board

-Community Judicial Board FAQ
+Community Conduct Board FAQ